GrenderG/GBPrinter/README.md

 grayscale.
 Once it is in grayscale, it will dither the image from 8bit to 2bit.
-By default it uses the Floyd Steinberg algorithm (`-dither FLOYDSTEINBERG`), which is good at preserving detail and works well with real world images (although this printer is not precisely the best for this kind of finer stuff).
-If you plan on printing illustrations, text, or want more contrast, in general, use the average dither method (`-dither AVERAGE`).
+By default it uses the Floyd Steinberg algorithm (`-dither FLOYDSTEINBERG`), which is good at preserving detail and works well with real world images (although this printer is not precisely the best for highly detailed stuff).
+If you plan on printing illustrations, text, or want more contrast, you might be better off using an average dither (`-dither AVERAGE`).

 ### Image format
-Game Boy Printer images have a fixed width of 160px and unlimited length (as long as the paper / battery last).
+Game Boy Printer images have a fixed width of 160px and unlimited length (as long as the paper or battery last).
 An image can be further decomposed in pages, bands and tiles.

 **Tile:** A 8x8 fragment of the image.

 **Band:** A 160x16 fragment of the image, or 40 tiles.
-This is the minimum image fragment that can be passed to the printer.
+This is the minimum image fragment that can be sent to the printer.

 **Page:** A group of up to 9 bands.
-The buffer of the printer will hold up to 9 bands before a print command has to be issued.
+The buffer of the printer will hold a max of 9 bands before a print command has to be issued.
 Since it's possible to print 0-margin images, a full image can be completed successfully by chain-printing multiple pages together.